sigstat/sigstat/docs/md/SigStat.Common.md

 #### `Signature`

-<sub>Represents a signature as a collection of features, containing the data that flows in the pipeline.</sub>
+Represents a signature as a collection of features, containing the data that flows in the pipeline.
 ```csharp
 public class SigStat.Common.Signature